 In 2006, UTMD developed a unique enteral feeding-only extension set named NUTRI-LOK® that addresses important safety risks in the NICU - inadvertent connections with IV lines and inadvertent disconnections of components of the system spanning the dispensing container through the infusion catheter.
 In October 2007, UTMD added dispensing syringes with interlocking connectors to its NUTRI-CATH/NUTRI-LOK family of enteral feeding devices.
 In 2008, UTMD expanded the NUTRI-LOK system with specialty extension sets for GI tubes and for continuous connection to a fluid pump.
 In 2009, UTMD added a Kangaroo bag for larger feeds along with other NUTRI-LOK accessories.
 In 2011, UTMD added variations in adapters and extension sets used with NUTRI-CATH.
-Recognizing the important need to prevent misadministration of enteral feeding or medication by the wrong route, the FDA in February 2015 released its final guidance, "Safety Considerations to Mitigate the Risks of Misconnections with Small Bore Connectors Intended for Enteral Applications."
-The guidance includes compliance with ISO 80369-3 standard connectors.
+Recognizing the important need to prevent misadministration of enteral feeding or medication by the wrong route, the FDA in February 2015 released its final guidance, "Safety Considerations to Mitigate the Risks of Misconnections with Small Bore Connectors.
 This new standard was released to create a universal connection that is not compatible with a luer connection or any other type of small bore medical connector.
 In 2016, UTMD introduced an alternative enteral feeding family of devices incorporating ENFitTM ISO 80369-3 compliant connectors.
 These purple connectors replace the current Nutri-Lok connectors on catheters and extension sets.
 UTMD also distributes ENFit oral syringes.